hanymamdouh82/drafts-i/README.md

 ## ⚡ Performance Notes

-- SQLite operates in WAL mode for faster reads
+- Vectors strored in Qdrant for fast cosine similarty search
-- ANN search typically returns results in **1–3 ms**
-- Model loading occurs only once per invocation
 - llama-cli flags are tuned for deterministic, clean output

 ---